 1. What is a Business Associate Agreement?

-The BAA is unique to HIPAA.
-In it, your BA provides assurances that they will protect your PHI.
-In this document, you require your BA to take specific actions and restrict how they may use or disclose PHI.
+The BAA contract is unique to HIPAA.
+In it, your BA provides assurances that they will protect the PHI of your patients, and you require your BA to take specific actions and restrict how they may use or disclose PHI.

-The purpose of a business associate agreement is to outline your BA’s responsibility to keep your PHI private and secure.
-The BAA sets forth the expectations and requirements of both parties – you and your BA.
-It is a legally binding document.
+The purpose of a business associate agreement is to outline your BA’s responsibility to keep your patients’ PHI private and secure.
+The BAA sets forth the expectations and requirements of both parties – both you and the vendor, and of course, as a contract, it is a legally binding document.

-Business associate agreements are not optional!
-HIPAA requires you to sign the BAA with your business associate before sharing any PHI with them.
-This will help you avoid a privacy breach, as well as penalties for failing to have a BAA in place.
+Keep in mind, HIPAA requires you to sign the BAA with your business associate before sharing any PHI with them.
+This will help you avoid a privacy breach, as well as fines and investigations for failing to have a BAA in place.

 3. What Happens if I Don’t Have a BAA in Place with a Business Associate?